pyralog/pyralog/WIREGUARD_PROTOCOL.md

 ## Overview

-DLog uses **WireGuard as its universal protocol** for all communication - client-to-cluster, node-to-node, cluster-to-cluster, and administrative access.
+Pyralog uses **WireGuard as its universal protocol** for all communication - client-to-cluster, node-to-node, cluster-to-cluster, and administrative access.
 This eliminates the complexity of TLS certificate management while providing superior performance and built-in zero-trust security.

 ### What is WireGuard?